osamaalmughanni/Kumiko/Kumiko/docs.md

 }
 ```

+### 3.1.3 Sync your scripts

+Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
+At vero eos et accusam et justo duo dolores et ea rebum.
+Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.

 # 4 Connecting to your remote Git repository

 ## 4.1 Customize Kumiko's Behavior

-To personalize Kumiko's behavior and adapt it to your specific needs and preferences, you can make changes to the config.json file.
+To personalize Kumiko's behavior and adapt it to your specific needs and preferences, you can make changes to the `config.json` file.
 Follow the steps below to edit the configuration file:

 1. Close Kumiko to ensure that any modifications can take effect.
-2. Locate the config.json file in the following directory:
+2. Locate the `config.json` file in the following directory:

 ```
 %LOCALAPPDATA%\Kumiko